FlyingGraysons/SimpleEncryption/README.md

 # SimpleEncryption
-Simple Encryption written in D. Currently only runs low numbers and therefore is reasonable easy to crack.
+Simple Encryption written in D. Currently only runs low numbers and therefore is reasonably easy to crack.